zsamadi/SMORE/README.md

 [func](https://github.com/zsamadi/SMORE/tree/main/func)

 Contains related functions for running smore.
-This folder should be at the same folder as run folder or its path should be added to the MATLAB path.
+This folder should be at the same folder as notebook folder or its path should be added to the MATLAB path.

 [output](https://github.com/zsamadi/SMORE/tree/main/output)